yuma-tietiedaxiang/Race-To-The-Raft-Board-Game-Technologies-used-Java-Git-OOP-/STRING-REPRESENTATION.md

 `"l0003FW"` tells us that the tile `l` hasn't been flipped, and is in the `West` orientation.

 Below is an example of the tile `l` in all un-flipped `F` orientations, and all flipped `T` orientations.
+As for all other placements, the position of the top-left square takes into account the tile's orientation and flip-status.
+That is, regardless of how the tile has been rotated or flipped, the resulting bounding box's top-left corner always matches the given coordinates.

 <img src="assets/fire-tiles-flipped.png" alt="fire tile orientations" />